rhafer/opencloud/services/web/README.md

 If you want to use your custom compiled web client assets instead of the embedded ones, then you can do that by setting the `WEB_ASSET_PATH` variable to point to your compiled files.
-See [ownCloud Web / Getting Started](https://owncloud.dev/clients/web/getting-started/) and [ownCloud Web / Setup with oCIS](https://owncloud.dev/clients/web/backend-ocis/) for more details.
+See [OpenCloud Web / Getting Started](https://docs.opencloud.eu/clients/web/getting-started/) and [OpenCloud Web / Setup with OpenCloud](https://docs.opencloud.eu/clients/web/backend-opencloud/) for more details.

 ## Web UI Configuration